 Papillae

-- More common on the upper lid
+- More common on the upper lid.

 Follicles

-- Dome-shaped discrete transparent lesions
+- Dome-shaped discrete transparent lesions.

-- More common on the lower lid
+- More common on the lower lid.

-- Associated with: bacterial & allergic conjunctivitis
+- Associated with: viral & chlamydial conjunctivitis.

 Broad Presentations